 - The Dropbox storage service codes, both its server and desktop client software, is primarily written in Python.

-- The Raspberry Pi single-board computer promotes Python as its educational language.
+- The Raspberry Pi single-board computer promotes it as its educational language.

 - The widespread BitTorrent peer-to-peer file sharing system began its life as a Python program.

-- Industrial Light & Magic, Pixar, and others use Python in their production of animated movies.
+- Industrial Light & Magic, Pixar, and others use it in their production of animated movies.

-- Google’s App Engine web development framework uses Python as an application language.
+- Google’s App Engine web development framework uses it as an application language.

 This list includes many more use cases but only few of them have been mentioned.